Interpretations of the cosmic ray secondary-to-primary ratios measured by DAMPE: Production and propagation model of Galactic cosmic rays

 where $v_A$ is the Alfven speed of magnetized disturbances, $w$ is the ratio of magnetohydrodynamic (MHD) wave energy density to the magnetic field energy density and can be effectively absorbed into $v_A$.

 The injection spectrum is assumed to be a smoothly broken power-law function of rigidity

-where $s$ describes the smoothness of the break and we adopt $s=2$ throughout this work.
+where $\gamma_0$ is the spectral index at the lowest energies, $\gamma_{i-1}$ and $\gamma_{i}$ are spectral indices below and above break rigidity ${\mathcal R_{{\rm br},i}}$, and $s$ describes the smoothness of the break which was fixed to be $s=2$ throughout this work.
 Depending on the assumptions and purposes of different models, different numbers of breaks will be assumed.
+Specifically, $n=2$ will be assumed in general, except that the high-energy hardening is ascribed to other physical effects ($n=1$ in these cases).
 The spatial distribution of sources of GCRs is parameterized as

 where $r_\odot=8.5$ kpc is the distance from the solar system to the Galactic center, $z_s=0.2$ kpc is the scale width of the vertical extension of sources, $\alpha=1.25$, and $\beta=3.56$ \cite{2011ApJ...729..106T}.
-Unless explicitly stated, we will use the GALPROP\footnote{https://galprop.stanford.edu} code (version 56\footnote{A newer version 57 was recently released \cite{2022ApJS..262...30P}.}) to calculate the propagation of GCRs \cite{1998ApJ...509..212S}.
+Unless explicitly stated, we will use the GALPROP\footnote{https://galprop.stanford.edu} code (version 56\footnote{A newer version 57 was recently released \cite{2022ApJS..262...30P}.} to calculate the propagation of GCRs \cite{1998ApJ...509..212S}.

 To compare with the low-energy measurements in the solar system, we use the force-field approximation to account for the solar modulation of GCRs \cite{1968ApJ...154.1011G}.
 More sophisticated models of heliospheric propagation exist, e.g., HELMOD \cite{2022AdSpR..70.2636B}, but using them is beyond the scope of this paper.